jmuddappa/art-gan-erator/README.md

 ## Setup
 1. Clone repository.

-2. Enter the script folder through your terminal and run setup.sh using: "sh setup.sh" - which will install all the necessary files, models and data.
+2. Enter the repository folder through your terminal and run setup.sh using: "sh setup.sh" - which will install all the necessary files, models and data.
 This process can take some time as there are around 2GB of files required for this project.

 3. Create a virtual environment in root folder (i.e. art-gan-erator) using "pipenv shell".
 After this run "pip install -r requirements.txt" to install all the necessary dependencies of the project.

 ## Usage

-### To run the AttGAN model:
+### To run the AttGAN flask application:

-cd AttnGAN
+To run the web application use:

-python2 gen_art.py --gpu 0 --input_text "the bear is eating a banana" --data_dir data/birds --model_path models/bird_AttnGAN2.pth --textencoder_path DAMSMencoders/bird/text_encoder200.pth --output_dir output
+    flask run

 ### Move the generated image:
 cd output